scikit-learn/enhancement_proposals/slep017/proposal.rst

 Alternatives
 ------------

-Insted of allowing estimators to overwrite the entire clone process, the core clone process could be obligatory, with the ability for an estimator class to customise additional steps.
+Instead of allowing estimators to overwrite the entire clone process, the core clone process could be obligatory, with the ability for an estimator class to customise additional steps.